AshutoshKuinkel/KTMVTour/docs/daily-log.md

 - Ok i didn't collect the images for the model.
 I'll start off by converting the files from my phone to jpg and then adding react native vision camera.

 - Ok i installed vision camera and setup the plugin + app needs camera permission looking @ the docs for rn vision camera and now Im waiting for the 1005 mb build which will take some hours.

+- RN Vision camera is successfully installed and the build is completed I think.
+That's it for today, tomorrow I will try setting up the tours page.